 - The use of alcohol or other drugs does not diminish responsibility to obtain consent for sexual activity.

-Incapacitation is a state where one cannot make rational, reasonable decisions because they lack the ability to understand the who, what, when, where, why or how of their sexual interaction.
+Incapacitation is a state where one cannot make rational, reasonable decisions due to lack of ability to understand the who, what, when, where, why, or how of the sexual interaction.
 If it is unclear whether or not a person is incapacitated, assume the person is unable to give consent.

 Amnesty for Alcohol and Other Drug Policy Violations